Tuesday, October 18, 2022

 The Orionids are the debris from Halley's comet.
-The Orionids maximum is on October 21 UT (October 22 Australian time).
+The Orionids maximum is on October 21 UT (October 22 Australian time, but the best rates are predicted to be on the 23rd as the Moon wanes).

-This year the waxing Moon sets before the radiant rises significantly so won't interfere with the shower.
+This year the waning/crescent Moon rises after the radiant rises so won't interfere with the shower too much.

 You can follow the progress of the shower at the IMO Orionids live page.